aexeagmbh/www.clunc.eu/pelican/content/clunc.md

 * **Learn, share** and **socialize** in an open environment with great food and coffee provided.
 <br>
 <br>
-### Why aexea came up with clunc
+### Why AX Semantics came up with clunc

-At aexea, we are experts in combining CL and the free economy.
+At AX Semantics, we are experts in combining CL and the free economy.
 Our groundbreaking innovations like SEO-optimized content-generation, automated text generation and robot journalism will change the future.
 <br>
 <br>
 ### What is computational linguistics?